IT-beeric/manifests/README.md

-This fork is intended to fix the "revision" issue with incorrect SHA1 value.
+# NOTE: This fork is intended to fix the "revision" issue with incorrect SHA1 value.
 See: https://github.com/LubanCat/manifests/issues/4

-# 主机构建环境搭建
+# Host Build Environment Setup

 ## Ubuntu LTS
 ```